How I made my Lionel trains remote-controlled and battery-powered!

 For the remote control I used a wireless led-strip dimmer kit.
 The receiver unit is small enough, and the sender has on/off and its dimmer control functions as speed control in this case.

-It doesn’t have reverse control, but if the train engine has the Lionel electronic direction unit, the direction can still be controlled with the remote.
+It doesn’t have reverse control, but if the train engine has the Lionel electronic direction unit, the remote is able to control the direction.

 Other parts needed for the project are a 6A circuit breaker and a diode, both in order to protect the receiver unit from electrical shorts, power switches, wiring, and optionally, led lamps, or other type of lamps.
 I use an automotive resettable breaker, but it seems to react too slowly, so it would be better to use a poly-switch breaker.